-Marc regularly represents publicly traded life sciences companies in securities matters, including IPOs, PIPEs, standby equity lines, at-the-market offerings and other types of financings, as well as advising these companies in ongoing reporting matters.
+Marc regularly represents publicly traded life sciences companies in securities matters, including IPOs, PIPEs, at-the-market offerings and other types of financings, as well as advising these companies in ongoing reporting matters.
 He also represents venture-backed life sciences companies in financings and ongoing matters, and has extensive experience advising public and private life sciences companies in mergers and acquisitions, including tender offers, mergers and asset acquisitions and sales.

 - Represented ImmunoGen in its collaboration and option agreement with Jazz Pharmaceuticals, granting Jazz exclusive, worldwide rights to opt into development and commercialization of two early-stage, hematology-related antibody-drug conjugate programs, as well as an additional program to be designated during the term of the agreement.
 Jazz paid $75 million upfront and committed to pay $100 million in development funding plus milestones and royalties.

 - Represented Vertex Pharmaceuticals in its $230 million licensing agreement with Merck KGaA, in which Merck obtained the worldwide development and commercialization rights of four research and development programs from Vertex that represent novel approaches to the treatment of cancer.